Luke 2: 1-7

 ‘she gave birth to her first-born son and wrapped him in swaddling cloths, and laid him in a manger, because there was no place for them in the inn’.

 This gives me hope.
-Maybe it gives Maggie hope my response to the idea of taking some responsibility for writing Christmas cards may not be my final answer!
+Maybe it gives my wife Maggie hope that my first response to the idea of taking some responsibility for writing Christmas cards, may not be my final answer!

 Because when I stop, I am more aware what God is calling me towards than I sometimes acknowledge, I need to ask myself some searching questions: